SomeOddCodeGuy/WilmerAI/Docs/User_Documentation/Setup/Workflow_Details/Nodes/CurlCommand.md

 * **`shell=False` stops shell injection, not curl's own options.** Each `args` element is a real curl argument, and curl has features that touch the local filesystem:
-    * `file://` URLs and `-d @file` / `--data-binary @file` make curl **read a local file** (and, with a data flag, send its contents to the remote server — an exfiltration path).
+    * `file://` URLs and `-d @file` / `--data-binary @file` make curl **read a local file** (and, with a data flag, send its contents to the remote server, an exfiltration path).
     * `-o` / `--output` and `-O` make curl **write/overwrite a local file**.
     * `-K` / `--config` makes curl read further options from a file.
     * Any argument that starts with `-` is parsed as an **option**, including one produced by variable substitution.